0bob0/TAFE-C-/README.md

 Expected output: Not within the Gregorian calendar period

-Compare your solution with other students' answers to see if there are better ways to produce your program
+Compare your solution with other students answers to see if there are better ways to produce your program
 <hr> <br>

 <h2 id="fourth-project">Loops</h2>